-In Denmark the roads are designed to accommodate cyclists, in that they generally have their own lane at a safe distance from the cars, making cycling a much more comfortable option.
+In Denmark, the roads are designed to accommodate cyclists, in that they generally have their own lane at a safe distance from the cars, making cycling a much more comfortable option.

 Cycling in Denmark is definitely one of the best forms of transportation around the city.
-As about 60% of Danes use cycle to go for work and school every day, there are certain rules to be followed strictly in Denmark, else you will be fined.
+As about 60% of Danes use cycle to go to work and school every day, there are certain rules to be followed strictly in Denmark, else you will be fined.

-What are the basic cycling rules in Denmark
+What are the basic cycling rules in Denmark?

 Both of these lights need to be fixed on the bike and be visible from 300 meters.

 If you get stopped by the police without lights, you can get fined up to 500 DKK per light.

 We would recommend fixed magnet lights from the supermarket, they are cheap and have easy battery change so you always can stay visible and safe.

 Depending on the area you live or park your bike, there are chances people can steal your cycle lights, this was what I personally heard when I went to buy lights for my own bike.